Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
-All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.**
+All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
+If you need attribution let me know.

 ## If we order something during quarantine will it be delivered to our room?

 They’re definitely delivering food to rooms.
-I think they will be delivering to rooms but am not 100% sure yet.
+I think they will be delivering (other items) to rooms but am not 100% sure yet.
 They’re still trying to work out a system.
 (9/8)

 ## Are rugs allowed in the rooms?